-Really to do anything effective on Windows XP (other than check e-mail, browse, watch videos, etc.) you really need 1 GB of RAM.
+Really to do anything effective on Windows XP – other than check e-mail and browse the web – you really need 1 GB of RAM.
 I can run Windows 7 on a slow netbook (about 4-5 years old) decently.
 It has 2 GB of RAM.

 True, Linux can work well on older computer systems.
 However I would argue that if somebody was going to do serious work with their computer system, they would already have a fast system, and not be using a 1999 desktop.

 The one misconception about Linux is that it is “geeks only” and one needs to be computer genius and command line ninja to use Linux.
 No, it is not true.
 It is not late 90′s where Linux was a complicated operating system.
 These days desktop Linux OSes run out of the box, have GUI tools and have all the functionality that you look for in Windows.

 True, Linux has become much more user-friendly than it was 10 years ago.
 However, Linux is still not yet as user-friendly as Windows or MacOS X.